-I'm leaving with a bang, like this, to see the effect it (vi) has: the Alpha Generation will not know a world without AI.
-Did we marvel at the first internet connections?
+I'm starting with a bang, like this, to see the effect it has on you: Generation Alpha will not know a world without AI.
+Were we surprised by the first internet connections?
 They will wake up every morning with an artificial intelligence ready to assist them, learn and grow with them.
 Or at least this looks like the way on which we are walking.

 Generation Z, with its ability to navigate between apps and social platforms, is the one that today seems to be the most immersed in the digital world (and also the most overstimulated, alas), but it may soon appear almost antiquated compared to the next wave.

-Generation Alpha will not only participate in a technological or economic change: they will be part of a radical transformation of our approach to what in many ways is shaping up to be an "assisted reality".
+Generation Alpha will not just participate in a technological or economic change: it will be part of a radical transformation of our approach to what in many ways promises to be an "assisted reality".

-Imagine an assistant who not only answers questions but anticipates needs, learns from routines and adapts to individual challenges.
-This could be the "daily bread" of Generation Alpha.
+Imagine an assistant who not only answers questions, but anticipates needs, learns from routines and adapts to individual challenges.
+This could be the “bread and butter” of Generation Alpha.

-As mentioned, the Alpha Generation will not need to learn intricate programming languages.
-In their place, a reissue of the "rhetoric" that was learned in Ancient Rome.
+As mentioned, Generation Alpha will not need to learn intricate programming languages.
+In their place, a re-edition of the "rhetoric" that was learned in Ancient Rome.

-They will learn the art of "prompting" their AIs, using simple sentences to achieve complex results.
-Whether it's looking for information about Dante Alighieri for a task or to buy something, the AI will be there to assist.
+They will learn the art of “prompting” their AI, using simple phrases to achieve complex results.
+Whether it's looking for information on Dante Alighieri for an assignment or to buy something, the AI will be there ready to assist.

 The very mindset of society could change.
-How the era of Twitter and text messages has brought about linguistic contractions, how the era of social media and streaming has brought about the language of memes and TV series.
+Just as the era of Twitter and SMS brought linguistic contractions, just as the era of social media and streaming brought the language of memes and TV series.

-Every kid in Generation Alpha will have an "AI shadow avatar".
-Someone maybe from birth.
-This avatar will be more than just a tool - it will be a mentor, a companion, and a living reminder of past experiences.
+Every kid in Generation Alpha will have an “AI shadow avatar.”
+Some perhaps from birth.
+This avatar will be more than just a tool: it will be a mentor, a companion, and a living memory of past experiences.

 If the Generation Z can boast of being the first generation to grow up with the internet, it will probably be the last to grow up without AI as a constant companion.
-A bit like my Generazione x, the last to know an analogue world before the advent of the web.
-And like every passing phase it will have its critical moments.
-(If you are confusing the generations at this point and you are not part of any of the generations mentioned, here there is an easy prospectus).
+A bit like my Generazione x, the last to experience an analogue world before the advent of the web.
+And like every transition phase it will have its critical moments.
+(If you are confusing the generations at this point and are not part of any of the generations mentioned, , here there is an easy prospectus).

 Challenges (and opportunities)